ADIR: Adaptive Diffusion for Image Reconstruction: Experiments

 \subsection{Super Resolution}

 In the Super-Resolution (SR) task one would like to reconstruct a high resolution image $\x$ from its low resolution image $\y$, where in this case $\A$ represents an anti-aliasing filter followed by sub-sampling with stride $\gamma$, which we refer to as the scaling factor.
-In our use-case we employ a bicubic anti-aliasing filter and assume $\e=0$, similarly to most SR works.
+In our setup we use a bicubic anti-aliasing filter and assume $\e=0$, similarly to many SR works.

-Here we apply our approach on two different diffusion based SR methods, Stable Diffusion \cite{rombach2022high}, and section \ref{sec:method_guided_diff} approach combined with the unconditional diffusion model from \cite{guidedDiff}.
-In Stable Diffusion, the low-resolution image $\y$ is upscaled from $256\times 256$ to $1024\times 1024$, while in Guided Diffusion we use the unconditional model trained on $256\times 256$ images, to upscale $\y$ from $128\times 128$ to $512\times 512$ resolution.
+Here we apply our approach on two different diffusion based SR methods, Stable Diffusion \citep{rombach2022high}, and section \ref{sec:method_guided_diff} approach combined with the unconditional diffusion model from \citep{guidedDiff}.
+In Stable Diffusion, the low-resolution image $\y$ is upscaled from $256\times 256$ to $1024\times 1024$, while in Guided Diffusion we use the unconditional model trained on $256\times 256$ images.
 When adapting Stable diffusion, we downsample random crops of the $K$-NN images using $\A$, which we encode using the VAE and plug into the network conditioning mechanism.
 We fine-tune both models using random crops of the $K$-NN images, to which we then add noise using the scheduler provided by each model.

-The perception preference of generative models-based image reconstruction has been seen in many works \cite{IAGAN, bora2017compressed, blau2018perception}.
+The perception preference of generative models-based image reconstruction has been seen in many works \citep{IAGAN, bora2017compressed, blau2018perception}.
 Therefore, we chose a perception-based measure to evaluate the performance of our method.
-Specifically, we use the state-of-the-art AVA-MUSIQ and KonIQ-MUSIQ perceptual quality assessment measures \cite{ke2021musiq}, which are state-of-the-art image quality assessment measures.
-We report our results using the two measures averaged on the first 50 validation images of the DIV2K \cite{div2k} dataset.
-As can be seen in Tables \ref{table:GD_SR}, \ref{table:Stable_SR}, our method significantly outperforms both Stable Diffusion and GD-based reconstruction approaches.
-We compare our SR results to Stable Diffusion SR and Guided Diffusion without adaptation, as well as using Image Adaptation (IA) performed on $\y$ with no external data.
-The latter is done only for guided diffusion and show inferior performance compared to using external data.
-Therefore, in the other experiments we use only the external data for improving the optimization.
-A clear dominance of our method can be seen in the tables.
+Specifically, we use the state-of-the-art AVA-MUSIQ and KonIQ-MUSIQ perceptual quality assessment measures \citep{ke2021musiq}.
+We report our results using the two measures averaged on the first 50 validation images of the DIV2K \citep{div2k} dataset.
+As can be seen in Table \ref{table:SR}, our method significantly outperforms both Stable Diffusion, GD-based reconstruction approaches, and several other state-of-the-art technique.
+We also compare ADIR to adaptation using random images from the dataset, as well as MSE-based retrieval, and report the results in Table \ref{table:KNN_ablation} and in Figure \ref{fig:Faces}, where the obvious advantage of ADIR can be seen clearly, emphasizing the effectiveness of our adaptation approach.